Dog Fitness FAQs

 What are some common treatments used in fitness training?

-Common Physical Therapy treatments include: Massage, joint movement, stretching, mobility activities such as walking, stairs, or obstacles, hydrotherapy (swimming), fitness training, walking equipment such as slings, carts, or lifts, splints, breathing therapy, acupressure, heat, cold/ice, muscle and nerve stimulation.
+Common treatments include: Massage, joint movement, stretching, mobility activities such as walking, stairs, or obstacles, hydrotherapy (swimming), fitness training, walking equipment such as slings, carts, or lifts, splints, breathing therapy, acupressure, heat, cold/ice, muscle and nerve stimulation.

 How often will my dog need to be treated?